 1. Genetics and observation

-Genetics can play a role in this fear, as a child can take on some of the same traits, including phobias, as their parents, although this is not the most common cause.
+Genetics can play a role in the fear of being watched, as a child can take on some of the same traits, including phobias, as their parents, although this is not the most common cause.
 Scopophobia can develop when witnessing others going through the same thing as well.

 2. Social anxiety